TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

   bianca.txt
 ```

-If we get new student in our school with the name `"Carlos"` we can run our hash function to find out what folder do we assign them in `hash("Carlos") -> "C"` so we put `"Carlos"` in the directory labeled `C`
+If we get new student in our school with the name `"Carlos"`, we can run our hash function to find out which folder to place them in. `hash("Carlos") -> "C"` so we put `"Carlos"` in the directory labeled `C`

-You might have spotted a problem, what if our school is populated with many people that share the same first letter `C`?
-Then we will have a directory with labeled `C` that have too many names that start with `"C"` and the other directories are empty.
-We need to rework our hash function, to eliminate more duplication and separate our students, while keeping constant structure in folders.
+You might have spotted a problem: what if our school is populated with many people whose names share the same first letter `C`?
+Then we will have a directory labeled `C` that holds too many names that start with `"C"` while the other directories are empty.
+To eliminate this duplication and better separate our students, we need to rework our hash function while still maintaining a constant folder structure.

 ```javascript
 function hash(name, surname) {